MiaoGaoUK/Tutorial_UploadDataToEGA/README.md

 ## Prepare documents before getting a submission account

+* Get an account so we could download the EGA data processing form.
 * Fill out the submission form https://ega-archive.org/submission-form.php.
 * Form a DAC ([Data Access Committee](https://ega-archive.org/submission/data_access_committee)) and fill out Data processing agreement.
 This file needs to be signed by both your institution and EGA.
 * Email the above file to EGA and they will provide you an account with login info.